OpenWonderLabs/homebridge-switchbot/README.md

 - ### If using BLE Connection
   1. Download SwitchBot App on App Store or Google Play Store
   2. Register a SwitchBot account and log in into your account
-  3. Click on Device wanting to connect too plugin
-     - Click the Settings Gear
-     - Click Device Info
-     - Copy BLE Mac aka `deviceId`
-  4. Input your `deviceId` into the Device Config
+  3. Input your `deviceId` into the Device Config

 ## Supported SwitchBot Devices